katydtf1234/fluffy-doodle/Key-Uri-Format.md

 **OPTIONAL**: The **`digits`** parameter may have the values 6 or 8, and determines how long of a one-time passcode to display to the user.
 The default is 6.

-> Currently, the digits parameter is ignored by the Google Authenticator implementations.
+> Currently, on Android and Blackberry the digits parameter is ignored by the Google Authenticator implementation.

 Counter
 -------